eco619/engineering-docs/engineering-principles/repository-structure-standard.md

 # This standard defines how engineering repositories should be organized and maintained across eco619.

-This standard defines how engineering repositories should be organized across eco619.

 It applies to:

 - Engineering standards